BreakingBytes/simkit/carousel/docs/tutorials/tutorial_5.rst

 ~~~~~~~~
 Most of the simulation settings are optional and apply specifically to dynamic
 simulations only.
 If ID is not given then it will be generated from the
 simulation class name and the date and time.
-The default path for output from
+The ID is used as the name for the
+folder where files are written, and as a prefix of the files written.
+Each file
+ends with a number to indicate the order.
+The default path of the folder where
-dynamic simulations is ``~/Carousel/Simulations``.
-The default commands are
+the files are written from dynamic simulations is ``~/Carousel/Simulations``.
-``'start'`` and ``'pause'``, but this list is only used to populate the model
+The default commands are ``'start'`` and ``'pause'``, but this list is only used
-:meth:`~carousel.core.models.Model.commands` property.
-The data attribute is not
+to populate the model :meth:`~carousel.core.models.Model.commands` property.
+The
-used currently, but may be in the future?
-The rest of the defaults are specified
-in the table.
+data attribute is not used.
+The rest of the defaults are specified in the table.

 Write and Display Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~